The Best of Sicily

-Our home tonight: IL Vecchio Frantoio — the old olive press.
+Our home tonight: Il Vecchio Frantoio — "the Old Olive Press."

 Gloria Cipolla and her family encourage guests to make themselves at home.

-Rick: All right, ciao!
+Rick: All right, thank you!

 Farmhouse B&Bs offer more comfort for half the price of a city hotel.

-Our farmhouse was comfy... but nothing like the imperial Roman villa of Casale.
+Our farmhouse was comfy, but nothing like the imperial Roman villa of Casale.
 This was thought to be the hunting lodge of Emperor Maximillian.

-In about 300 AD, he built an obscenely lavish country escape right here in the middle of Sicily.
-At a time when the average person earned about a loaf of bread a day, emperors were considered gods and could get away with unbridled hedonism.
+In about 300 A.D., he built an obscenely lavish country escape right here in the middle of Sicily.
+At a time when the average person earned about a loaf of bread a day, emperors were considered gods, and could get away with unbridled hedonism.